Bowdoin-CSCI2330/Bowdoin-csci2330.github.io/_labs/lab-5-cache.md

 ## Logistics

 As usual, you will get the starter files when you accept the assignment.
-You are responsible for completing the contents of `cachesim.c`, but should not modify any other file (e.g., `cache.c` or `cache.h`).
+You are responsible for completing the contents of `csim.c`, but should not modify any other file (e.g., `cache.c` or `cache.h`).

-Your final submission will consist of your committed `cachesim.c` file at the time of the due date.
+Your final submission will consist of your committed `csim.c` file at the time of the due date.

 ## Evaluation